mattbierner/blog.mattbierner.com/_posts/2013-12-17-memoization-in-parse.md

 ## Tree Storage

 One problem with the simple memoization table is that lookups are linear.
-Lookup performance can be improved by storing entries in a ordered tree.
+Lookup performance can be improved by storing entries in an ordered tree.
 Position is the obvious choice for sorting the tree data, with each node containing a key, value map.

 Bennu uses [Seshet][seshet] for this tree.
 Seshet stores data in an immutable [AVL tree][avltree].
 A self balancing tree is especially important for parsers because position is constantly increasing and an unbalanced tree would quickly degrade into a linked list.